Korean Feather Reed Grass

 - Is Korean Feather Reed Grass good for the Colorado Front Range?

-- Yes.
-Korean Feather Reed Grass is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Korean Feather Reed Grass is a well-suited perennial for Colorado's Front Range.

 - How big does Korean Feather Reed Grass get?